Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: Evaluation

 \PP{Corrupting flag objects} Corrupting flag objects is straightforward as long as the write capability is suitable for the specific flag field.
 For this exercise, we write an exploit using CVE-2022-0995 (an OOB vulnerability) to corrupt the \code{pipe_buffer->flags}.
 This vulnerability happens to have the right capability to write this flag.
 This CVE provides a capability that sets an arbitrary bit to 1 based on the vulnerable object of size 0x38.
 After placing the FSKO adjacent to the vulnerable object, we can directly corrupt the flag.

 \PP{Corrupting reference objects} We write an exploit using CVE-2021-22600 to corrupt the reference objects with the target value after infoleak.
 Specifically, this double-free vulnerability enables an attack to read the value of a page cache pointer to a read-only file (by spraying \code{pipe_buffer} objects).
 Subsequently, we trigger another double free to replace a read-write file's page cache pointer (again in \code{pipe_buffer}) to have it point to the read-only page cache.
 Note that this exploit does require infoleak.
-Fortunately, we can construct page UAF to avoid the need for infoleak for this CVE, as discussed next.
+Fortunately, we can construct page UAF to avoid the need for infoleak for this CVE.

-\PP{Corrupting FSKOs via page-level UAF} We developed 8 exploits against CVE-2023-5345 (one exploit), CVE-2022-0995 (two exploits), CVE-2022-0185 (three exploits), CVE-2021-22555 (one exploit), and CVE-2021-22600 (one exploit), to corrupt FSKO fields, \code{pipe_buffer->flags}, \code{file->f_mode}, and \code{file->f_mapping}.
+\PP{Corrupting FSKOs via page UAF} We developed 8 exploits against CVE-2023-5345 (one exploit), CVE-2022-0995 (two exploits), CVE-2022-0185 (three exploits), CVE-2021-22555 (one exploit), and CVE-2021-22600 (one exploit), to corrupt FSKO fields, \code{pipe_buffer->flags}, \code{file->f_mode}, and \code{file->f_mapping}.
 The exploits spray bridge objects to construct page UAF -- we specifically target \code{pipe_buffer->page} and \code{configfs_buffer->page}.
-These exploits are generally easier and more stable because there is no need for infoleak, cross-cache attacks, and page-level fengshui.
+These exploits are generally easier and more stable because there is no need for infoleak or page-level feng shui.